thriveweb/great-start-elc/content/defaultPages/enrolments-fees.md

 ---
 template: DefaultPage
-slug: 'enrolments/fees'
+slug: enrolments/fees
 title: Fees and Government Subsidies
 accordion:
-  - title: Entitlement When Your Child is Absent
-    content: |-
+  - content: >-
       Like most early learning centres, your child’s place is reserved when they are away so the day still needs to be paid for.
 Each financial year, the Family Assistance Office will pay your childcare subsidies for the first 42 absence days.
 These absences can be for any reason, including public holidays, and the initial 42 days must be used before any additional absences can be claimed (please see below).

       You may receive childcare subsidies for absence days after the initial 42 days each financial year if you are able to provide evidence to demonstrate the absence has occurred under permitted circumstances.
 There is no limit on these days, but you will be required to provide documentation to support the absence.
 Please see the Governments website for more information.
-  - title: Initial Fees
+    title: Entitlement When Your Child is Absent
-    content: |-
+  - content: >-
       Like most early learning centres, your child’s place is reserved when they are away so the day still needs to be paid for.
 Each financial year, the Family Assistance Office will pay your childcare subsidies for the first 42 absence days.
 These absences can be for any reason, including public holidays, and the initial 42 days must be used before any additional absences can be claimed (please see below).

       You may receive childcare subsidies for absence days after the initial 42 days each financial year if you are able to provide evidence to demonstrate the absence has occurred under permitted circumstances.
 There is no limit on these days, but you will be required to provide documentation to support the absence.
 Please see the Governments website for more information.
+    title: Initial Fees
 ---

 ##### Great Start Early Learning Centres is registered as a provider of “Approved Care” under the Child Care Management System (“CCMS”).
 Under CCMS, the Federal Government provides us with each family’s approval details directly, which is why each family must be registered with the Family Assistance Office (FAO).